urbit/urbit.org-reloaded/main/posts/overview.md

 Urbit can't be invented in public.
 But it has to be finished and maintained in public.

-Addionally, we're creating an open political and economic process, with a small, fixed-price public presale of Urbit address space.
+Additionally, we're creating an open political and economic process, with a small, fixed-price public presale of Urbit address space.
 Join us and help make this future actually happen.